 You can buy the Fitbit Charge HR Wireless Activity Wristband on Amazon.

 How does the Fitbit Charge HR measure up as a sleep tracker?

 Most consumers are aware of the Fitbit wristbands: the popular activity and health trackers, worn on the wrist.

 The Fitbit Charge HR is just one of their wristbands with these great tracking features, in tandem with sleep monitoring and analytics.

 While the sleep monitoring is assuredly accurate and reliable, it’s frankly not sophisticated enough to warrant a purchase as a sleep tracker alone.
-The sophistication of the activity tracker, heart rate monitor and call notification capability make it an attractive purchase for buyers looking for an all-round tracker.
+However, the sophistication of the activity tracker, heart rate monitor and call notification capability make it an attractive purchase for buyers looking for an all-round fantastic tracker.

 - Product Dimensions: 8.2 x 0.8. x 0.4 inches

 - Item Weight: 0.8 ounces (ships at 5.6 ounces)

 - Sizes: Small, Large and Extra Large

 - Colors: Black, Blue, Pink, Plum and Tangerine